Devershika/demand-forecast/README.md

-# Demand Forecasting using Time Series Models
+# Demand Forecasting using Time-Series & Machine Learning Algorithms

 ## Overview
 This project focuses on demand forecasting at a granular level (Store ID × Product ID) using multiple time series and machine learning models.
 The goal is to build baseline models, systematically fine-tune them, and perform a fair comparison using standard evaluation metrics.